shiroyuki/trphp13-demo/notes/speaker-note.md

 When the client make a query to the database, the query speed can be wary due to many factors, such as, queries, I/O performance, database software, network latency, applicable algorithms and especially the size of the data reachable by the targeted database server.
 Although many database vendors provide some features to allow the faster performance, those features are only applicable under particular condition, such as, proper configuration, state of data in memory etc.

-Better than saying sorry, many people resort an approach of using a lookup table in order to reduce the search time where the size of the lookup table is less than or equal to the size of the reachable data.

-Doctrine features a new feature called "second level cache" where applies the idea of using a lookup table.
+Inspired by Hibernate from Java, Doctrine 2 recently has the second level cache.
+The second level cache is designed to cache the data representation of entities, collections and queries.
+This will improve the lookup time as:

+- The cache servers usually have faster read/write access than database servers.
+- The cache servers only need to search from the smaller data set.
+This means it is faster to find the queried data.

+Also, one obvious benefit of this is that we reduce the access to the database.

 ### Metadata Cache (ORM)

-...
+The metadata cache stores the class metadata which holds all object-relational mapping metadata of an entity and its associations and is parsed once from the configuration.

 ### Query Cache (ORM)

-switching the type of the data store (mysql -> sqlite) will need to clear doctrine cache.
+// switching the type of the data store (mysql -> sqlite) will need to clear doctrine cache.

+The query cache stores the translation of a DQL query to the equivalent SQL query.

 ### Result Cache (DBAL)

-cache the raw result sets from the data store
+// cache the raw result sets from the data store

+The result cache stores the raw result from the actual queries to the data store.

 ## More reading